 Careful consideration needs to be given to the format of numbers in all budget documentation.
 A full stop is employed for the decimal point, while the use of the space as the delimiter for thousands, will be continued to be used.
-This practice will ensure that our number format is aligned to most countries, newspapers, computer programmes and scientific references.
+It is recommended that fractions of numbers in text and tables are rounded to one decimal point.
+This practice will ensure that the number format is aligned to most countries, newspapers, computer programmes and scientific references.